tomzhu0225/oral_practice_with_openai/README.md

 Run qt_qui.py

-Enter the api keys of azure and openai
+Enter the api keys of [azure](https://azure.microsoft.com/en-us/free/students/) and [openai](https://openai.com/api/)

-Choose your language
+Choose your language and set your preset

+Then SPEAK!

+# Updates

+Add hide text function (04/02/2023)

 # A full README will be uploaded soon!